-Eight by Twain: Short Works by Mark Twain Adapted for the Stage
+Eight by Twain: Plays from the Short Stories of Mark Twain

-These are short-play adaptations (most running 10 minutes) of selected Mark Twain short works, titled "Buck Fanshaw's Funeral," "The Burglar Alarm," "Adam and Eve," "Snowbound," "The Gospel of Mom," "Her Worst Enemy," "Learn German with Ollendorff!", and "The Man That Corrupted Hadleyburg" (a 50-minute play).
+These are short play adaptations (most running 10 minutes) of selected Mark Twain works.
+The adaptations are titled "Buck Fanshaw's Funeral," "The Burglar Alarm," "Adam and Eve," "Snowbound," "The Gospel of Mom," "Her Worst Enemy," "Learn German with Ollendorff!", and "The Man That Corrupted Hadleyburg" (a 50-minute play).
 See the New Play Exchange for more information about the plays.
-Production history to date is below.
+Production history to date is below (chronological).